Home equity loans are back. The opportunity to get a cash-out refinance, home equity loan or home equity line of credit is once again alive and well.

 Banks limit how much equity you can take

 Home equity options aren't as aggressive or generous as those of yesteryear.
-But they're not pocket change either, especially for longtime homeowners who have experienced rapid value appreciation in the past two years.
+But they're not pocket change either, especially for longtime homeowners who have experienced rapid value appreciation in the past 2 years.

-Years ago, homeowners could borrow up to 100 percent of their equity, says Jay Voorhees, broker and owner of JVM Lending, a mortgage company in Walnut Creek, California.
-Today, most lenders put significantly lower limits -- like 80 percent to 90 percent -- on home equity borrowing.
+Years ago, homeowners could borrow up to 100% of their equity, says Jay Voorhees, broker and owner of JVM Lending, a mortgage company in Walnut Creek, California.
+Today, most lenders put significantly lower limits -- like 80 to 90% -- on home equity borrowing.

 Let self-discipline govern HELOC amount